One patient’s day-by-day account of her embolization and recovery—Cara N.

 Morning of the procedure.

-"I was a little nervous because I’m a wimp about pain.
+“I was a little nervous because I’m a wimp about pain.
 And I was exhausted dealing with the symptoms.
-I was trying not to get my hopes up, but they were up, and I was hoping so badly that I’d get some relief of the heavy bleeding."
+I was trying not to get my hopes up, but they were up, and I was hoping so badly that I’d get some relief from the heavy bleeding.”

 Just after embolization.

 “I woke up feeling a lot of cramping, stronger than menstrual cramps.
 Nothing too extraordinary, but I am a wimp about pain, so I’m sure I was dramatic about it.”

 24 hours later.